dougm/vagrant-tramp/README.md

 Or via [el-get](http://tapoueh.org/emacs/el-get.html)

-Or manually add to your emacs `load-path`.
+Otherwise add it to your emacs `load-path`.

 ## Usage

-The TRAMP method `vagrant` runs the `vagrant-tramp-ssh` script to get a list of running Vagrant boxes used in the auto-complete function:
+The TRAMP method `vagrant` uses `vagrant global-status` to get a list of running Vagrant boxes for completion:

 <kbd>C-x C-f /vagrant:</kbd>